 • How new government regulations may impact data collection

-Besides the two eMarketer Analyst, Hervé Utheza, Head of Media, Advertising & Telco at HERE Technologies joins the conversation and gives valuable insight on how to improve campaign performance through real world geometry.
+Besides the two eMarketer Analysts, Hervé Utheza, Head of Media, Advertising & Telco at HERE Technologies joins the conversation and gives valuable insight on how to improve campaign performance through real world geometry.

 View the webinar now on demand.